AxelBremer/axelbremerpset6/REVIEW.md

 ##### How to improve:
 Find a better way to handle getting images from the internet and displaying them.
 ### Idiom
+Control structures are used in a normal way.
+Though there may be a better way to handle certain json items not existing.
 ##### Example:
+VolumeActivity.java.parseJSONResponse()
 ##### How to improve:
+Find out if there is a better way to handle non existent json data.
 ### Expressions
 Sometimes code is written multiple times where it could be written just once if I had been smarter.
 ##### Example: